-A native of Cape Town, South Africa, Leon Schelhase found himself resonating with Baroque music from an early age.
-His musical studies brought him to the harpsichord early on, and subsequently landed him in the United States where he has rapidly become sought after as both soloist and continuo performer.
+A native of Cape Town, South Africa, Leon Schelhase, found himself resonating with Baroque music from an early age.
+He moved to the United States in 2006 to undertake advanced musical studies and since graduating from Boston University with a Master in Music, he has been sought after as soloist and chamber musician.

 Website content © Leon Schelhase.